bundacia/4clojure-workspace/README.md

 # four-clojure-workspace

-A workspace for hackiong on four-clojure problems
+A workspace for hacking on four-clojure problems

 ## Usage